-Even if you’ve polished your tunes, rehearsed your set, double-confirmed your tour dates, and tested out all of your gear, there can still be some big unknowns when it comes to sharing your music with a live crowd.
+You’ve polished your tunes, rehearsed your set, double-confirmed your dates, and tested all your gear – but there can still be some big unknowns when it comes to getting a great live mix.
 Take, for instance, the sound system.

 “As an indie artist with a very diverse fan base, I wind up playing in a lot of different environments, and getting good sound was the biggest challenge on my latest tour,” says electronic music pioneer Moldover.
 “Some of my gigs were at venues with big sound systems, experienced sound engineers, and a proper sound check.
 Some were at dive bars set up for DJs, so I ended up plugging into a DJ mixer and doing my own soundcheck.
 Then there were also house concerts, where somebody’s friend was bringing and setting up a PA, and other artists were performing as well, doing more acoustic things.”

 In practical terms for Moldover, this meant having to be able to quickly adjust his own rig and needs to fit the sound gear available — for example, being able to have his sound go directly into the PA’s mixer simply through a standard pair of stereo outs, or taking more of a multi-channel approach that included separate channels for his vocals, computer, monitors, and so on.

 “Showing up with a rig that scales or telescopes to fit your venue and sound system is really helpful,” he says — and a trip to Radio Shack or your local music store to load up on an assortment of cables and plug converters can be a great start.

 “When you’re dealing with a house sound system, a good assumption is that nothing works,” says Mike Seddon, owner of Live Sound Inc. in Troy, New York.
 “Thinking in terms of what could go wrong will get you everywhere.
 Try to think three steps ahead.”